muhammadanas0716/Machine-Learning-101/Contributing.md

-# Contributing
+# Contributing to Machine Learning Projects 101

-Just start!
-Nothing else to do.
-Just follow the following steps and you're ready to get your project merged here, helping many ML devs out there!
+Thanks for your interest in contributing!
+Your work can help many Machine Learning developers get started with new projects.
+Below, you’ll find a simple guide to help you get started.

-Please note this repository has a code of conduct, please follow it in all your interactions with the project.
+This repository has a **code of conduct**—please follow it in all interactions related to this project.

+---

-# How to Contribute
+## How to Contribute

-You have a Machine Learning related problem in mind?
-If yes you could just go ahead and file an issue and very soon it'll be included in this repository.
-However, if you want to tackle a Machine Learing project yourself, then go ahead have a look at the existing [issues](https://github.com/muhammadanas0716/Machine-Learning-Projects-101/issues), but if there is a project you want to build and it's not in the issues - then create an issue yourself and get coding.
+Have an idea for a Machine Learning project?
+Here are two ways to contribute:

+1. **Have a problem or idea in mind?**
+   Create an [issue](https://github.com/muhammadanas0716/Machine-Learning-Projects-101/issues), and it’ll be considered for inclusion in the repository.

+2. **Want to tackle a project?**
+   Browse the existing [issues](https://github.com/muhammadanas0716/Machine-Learning-Projects-101/issues) to find a project that interests you.
+If you have a unique project idea that isn't listed, go ahead and create a new issue!

+### Steps to Contribute Your Project

+1. **Fork and Clone the Repository**
-First and foremost, fork this repository and clone it your computer/local machine.
-Once done then do the following changes:
+   First, fork this repository and clone it to your local machine.

+2. **Organize Your Project Files**

-  1. Create a folder dedicated to your project (i.e Titanic from Disaster).
+   - Create a new folder dedicated to your project (e.g., `Titanic Disaster Prediction`).
-  2. In the folder, there should be the dataset files, the notebook and the compiled model.
-By complied model I mean saved model which can be done with the help of **Joblib** or **Pickle**.
+   - Include:
+     - **Dataset files**
+     - **Notebook file(s)** with your code and explanations
+     - **Saved model**: Save your model using either **Joblib** or **Pickle**.

+3. **Update the Documentation**
-  3. Update the **Table of Contents** in the [Readme.md](https://github.com/muhammadanas0716/Machine-Learning-Projects-101/blob/main/README.md) file.
+   Update the **Table of Contents** in the [README.md](https://github.com/muhammadanas0716/Machine-Learning-Projects-101/blob/main/README.md) to include your project.

+4. **Submit a Pull Request**
-Once you're done updating everything at your end on your forked repository, you can send a PR to this project and I'll be more than happy to merge it!
+   After updating everything in your forked repository, submit a Pull Request (PR) to this project.
+I’ll review it and, if everything looks good, it’ll be merged!

-#### Am Eagerly Waiting for your PR 👋🏻
+---

+### I Look Forward to Your PR! 👋

+---

+This contribution guide should help make your process smooth and straightforward.
+If you have questions, feel free to reach out via the repository's issue section.
+Happy coding!